-- 187 4.3.1 The practical component of the laboratory's training program shall provide the trainee with - practical instruction for the trainee to obtain the skills necessary to analyze forensic STR data - according to the laboratory's analysis protocol(s). - 4.3.2 At a minimum, the practical portion of the training program shall include the observation of - a trained analyst performing activities representative of the range, type, and complexity of DNA - data from routine casework or database samples processed by the laboratory, at least once or until - 193 clearly understood. - 194 4.3.3 At a minimum, the practical data analysis exercises shall be representative of the range, - type, and complexity of DNA data from routine casework or database samples, and DNA data, - technologies, methodologies and platforms in accordance with the trainee's job responsibilities and - the extent to which the trainee participates in data analysis. - 198 4.3.4 The practical exercises performed shall be sufficient to demonstrate the trainee's ability to - 199 generate, interpret, and compare DNA profiles following the laboratory's protocols for STR data - analysis and to produce reliable and accurate results for the types of data that the trainee will be - 201 expected to evaluate in casework.
+- 4.3.1 The practical component of the laboratory's training program shall provide the trainee with sufficient practical instruction for the trainee to obtain the skills necessary to analyze forensic STR data according to the laboratory's analysis protocol(s). - 4.3.2 At a minimum, the practical portion of the training program shall include the observation of a trained analyst performing the processes at least once or until clearly understood with exercises activities representative of the range, type, and complexity of DNA data from routine casework or database samples processed by the laboratory, at least once or until clearly understood. - 4.3.3 At a minimum, the practical data analysis exercises shall be representative of the range, type, and complexity of DNA data from routine casework or database samples, and DNA data, technologies, methodologies and platforms in accordance with the trainee's job responsibilities and the extent to which the trainee participates in data analysis. - 4.3.4 The practical exercises performed shall be sufficient to demonstrate the trainee's ability to generate, interpret, and compare DNA profiles following the laboratory's protocols for STR data analysis and to produce reliable and accurate results for the types of data that the trainee will be expected to evaluate in casework.

-202 4.4 Competency Component
+4.4 Competency Component

-203 4.4.1 General
+4.4.1 General

-- The competency component of the laboratory's training program shall demonstrate knowledge- - based and practical competency in forensic STR data analysis used by the laboratory.
-The format of - the test(s) and the criteria for passing the competency test(s) shall meet Section 4.3 of the - 207 ANSI/ASB Std 022, Standard for Forensic Training DNA Analysis Training Programs.
+The competency component of the laboratory's training program shall includedemonstrate knowledge-based and practical competency testing forin forensic STR data analysis used by the laboratory.
+The format of the test(s) and the criteria for passing the competency test(s) shall meet

+Section 4.3 of the ANSI/ASB Std 022, Standard for Forensic Training DNA Analysis Training Programs.

-208 4.4.2 Knowledge-based Competency
+4.4.2 Knowledge-based Competency

-209 210 211 212 As applicable to the trainee's job responsibilities, the trainee shall successfully complete (as defined by the laboratory's policy) a knowledge-based test covering the critical information obtained during the training on analysis of forensic STR DNA data.
+As applicable to the trainee's job responsibilities, the trainee shall successfully complete (as defined by the laboratory's policy) a knowledge-based test covering the critical information obtained during the training on analysis of forensic STR DNA data.
 The test(s) shall cover, at a minimum, the topics outlined in 4.2 and its subsections.

-213 4.4.3 Practical Competency
+4.4.3 Practical Competency

-214 215 216 217 218 The trainee shall successfully complete (as defined by the laboratory's policy) a practical competency test covering each of the forensic STR data analysis protocol(s) for which the trainee will be independently authorized to perform.
-DNA data from samples representative of the range, type, and complexity for which the trainee will be authorized to perform the analysis of forensic STR data shall be included in the practical competency test(s).
+The trainee shall successfully complete (as defined by the laboratory's policy) a practical competency test covering each of the forensic STR data analysis protocol(s) for which he or shethe trainee will be independently authorized to perform.
+DNA data from samples representative of the range, type, and complexity for which the trainee will be authorized to perform the analysis of forensic STR data shall be included in the practical competency test-(s).

-219 5 Conformance
+5 Conformance

-220 221 222 In order to demonstrate conformance with this standard, the laboratory shall meet the requirements outlined in Section 5 of ANSI/ASB Std 022 Standard for Forensic DNA Analysis Training Programs and all the requirements set forth in this document.
+In order to demonstrate conformance with this standard, the laboratory shall meet the requirements outlined in section 5 of ANSI/ASB Std 022 Standard for Forensic DNA Analysis Training Programs and all the requirements set forth in this document.

-223